Rob Gronkowski Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Philadelphia 1/16/2022

 Season Stats

+- Gronkowski has put up an 802-yard season so far (47.2 per game) with six touchdowns, reeling in 55 passes on 89 targets.

-- Gronkowski has been the target of 12.2% (89 total) of his team's 731 passing attempts this season.
+- Gronkowski has been the target of 89 of his team's 731 passing attempts this season, or 12.2% of the target share.

 - Gronkowski has seen the ball thrown his way 11 times in the red zone this season, 9.1% of his team's 121 red zone pass attempts.